MelonieNimasha/Future-Frame-Prediction/README.md

 ### Data Preparation for training and inference

-Data Source: tennis swing videos from https://www.crcv.ucf.edu/research/data-sets/ucf-youtube-action/
+Data Source: Tennis swing videos from https://www.crcv.ucf.edu/research/data-sets/ucf-youtube-action/

 After frame extraction from source videos, the dataset will have 3 main folders prev_prevous_frames, previous_frames, and  target_frames, containing corresponding consecutive 3 frames of each data sample.
 Another 2 folders are created, named processed_frames and processed_frames_relaxed_cleaned, containing the corresponding binary masks for FFP-LDM and the other binary masks for background correction.
 Files in each folder corresponding to the same sample have the same file name.